mikeharder/api-guidelines/graph/articles/collections.md

   <Property Name="prop2" Type="Edm.String" />
 </ComplexType>
 ```
-and a scenario arises that requires, for example, to remove individual `bar`s from the collection, the model can be updated to have two collections side-by-side:
+and a scenario arises that requires, for example, to remove individual `bar`s from the collection.
+There are two options forward:

+### 11.1 Side-by-side collection properties

+The model can be updated to have two collections side-by-side:
 ```diff
 <EntityType Name="foo">
   <Key>